 DPA d:screet CORE 6060

 The DPA d:screet CORE 6060 is a top-of-the-line electret condenser lavalier/lapel microphone with an omnidirectional polar pattern.
-This microphone is ideal for any situation that would call for a lav mic.
-Whether that’s on video, on the theatre stage, or during a hands-free presentation.
+This microphone is ideal for any situation that would call for a lav mic, whether on video, on the theatre stage, or during a hands-free presentation.

-No polar response graph available for the DPA d:screet CORE 6060.
-Because this microphone is so small (and DPA makes very high quality mics), it can be assumed that it exhibits a polar response approximate to the ideal omnidirectional polar pattern.
+No polar response graph is available for the DPA d:screet CORE 6060.
+Because this microphone is so small (and DPA makes very high-quality mics), it can be assumed that it exhibits a polar response approximate to the ideal omnidirectional polar pattern.